tgross/observability-workshop/README.md

 The goal of the workshop is to identify both these bugs and fix them.

 The Node.js application is running under ContainerPilot, which we'll use to expose the Telemetry endpoint we scrape with Prometheus.
-It is also configured for tracing using `opentracing-javascript`, where we correlate the traces with the Nginx request ID and then log them.
+The application has been instrumented to correlate requests to the Nginx request ID and then log them (`opentracing-javascript` looks promising but is a little painful for this workshop).
 Its logs are shipped to our ELK stack.

-**Client application:** this container makes HTTP requests to the Nginx container continuously, to simulate load on the services.

 **MySQL:** this container is running MySQL and serves queries for the Fortunes application decribed above.
 MySQL is running under ContainerPilot to expoe the Telemetry endpoint we scrape with Prometheus.
 Its logs are shipped to our ELK stack.
 The Fortunes application makes inefficient queries to MySQL (requring a full table scan) and we will identify and fix this bug in the workshop.